 All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
-We operate within a whole-school community ethos and welcome comments from pupils/students, parents and others about areas that may need improvement as well as what we are doing well.

 Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within guidance.
 Visitors will be expected to sign in and out via the office visitors log and to display a visitors badge whilst on school site.
 Any individual who is not known or identifiable should be challenged for clarification and reassurance.

 The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.

 - Monitoring and Review

 All school staff (including temporary staff and volunteers) will have access to a copy of this policy.
 The policy will also be available to parents/carers.

 The policy forms part of our school development plan and will be reviewed annually.

 - Local Support

 All members of staff in Downs View Infant School are made aware of local support available